pipe/webcam/README.md

 * Select the period you want to lend access for
 * Have the other user scan the resulting QR
 * They will now have access
+* This Eval version supports only one viewer at a time

 ## Tightening up:
 * check for open ports
 `netstat -lnt`
--remove associated software or firewall it.
+-remove associated software or enable a firewall .
 * other....